-My boyfriend on the other hand, loved his flavours.
-The lemon was really sour, which is a good thing in this case and the basil flavoured ice cream had a smooth and silky texture.
+My boyfriend on the other hand, loved his flavors.
+The lemon was really sour, which is a good thing in this case and the basil flavored ice cream had a smooth and silky texture.

 Costs: 3 scoops on a cone: €3,00

 This gelateria stood strong on the number one position, until it got knocked out at the very last minute.
 One can even argue it could be a shared win.
 But, I decide, so #2 it is.
 Why is the gelato at Gelateria Vernazza the 2nd best ice cream of Cinque Terre?

 Local Lemon: this was by far the best lemon ice cream I had ever had.
 I paired it with a dark forest fruit ice cream in a cone.

 My boyfriend had the local flavor, Cinque Terre (white chocolate, mascarpone and fruits of the forest), which tasted a little flavorless.
 Because this is called their signature ice cream and it failed miserably, this gelateria got benched.
 We both thought the cone was a bit stale.

 Costs: 2 scoops on a cone: €2,50

 #1.
 The Winner!
 Gelateria Alberto in Corniglia

 This was by far the best ice cream in Cinque Terre we tasted.
 My boyfriend had dark chocolate with basil and lemon and I had dark chocolate with mango and forest fruit.
 The cone was crunchy and delicious, we got a waffle with it and the gelato was placed in delicious scoops on the cone.
 The fruity ice cream was really rich in flavor but not too sweet.
 The basil was really distinct and aromatic and the dark chocolate ice cream was like a bar of frozen dark chocolate.